 Top 9 Mistakes You May Commit on Your Ladakh Trip

 Given below are the most common mistakes people make while making a trip to any high altitude place including Ladakh.

 The problem is that people start abusing places like Ladakh for their horrible trips and tag them as harsh, unforgiving places.
 However, they forget that it is not the place or region which is harsh or unforgiving, people still live up there in such a place.

-It is the way you planned or executed your trip to such a place what causes horrible experiences.
+It is the way you planned or executed your Ladakh trip to such a place what causes horrible experiences.
 Let’s looks at some common mistakes where people go wrong when planning a trip to Ladakh.